 In addition to Glover’s house, you will find several other historical Western-style houses in Glover Garden.
 The houses are tucked away in the landscaped hillside garden among colorful flowers and trees, perfect for an afternoon stroll.

-Along the way, you get a breathtaking view over Nagasaki harbor.
+Along the way, you get a breathtaking view of Nagasaki harbor.
 Halfway down the park, you will notice the beautiful Madame Butterfly Statue of the famous Japanese opera singer Tamaki Misura.
 The garden also has two cafes: Cafe Jiyutei and Glover Cafe.

 Take the moving walkways to the top of the hill, and work your way back down along the pathways through Glover Garden.
 Or do like us, take a taxi to the top of Glover Garden, and walk your way down from there.
-For more information see our full Glover Garden guide including a recommended walking tour of Glover Garden.

 - Opening Hours Glover Garden: 08:00 – 20:30 (until 21:30 during summer and peak seasons) every day